Is Istanbul safe for new and unexpecting travelers?

 But Istanbul pickpockets account for a minuscule demographic for such a large city full of peaceful and welcoming people.
 Istanbul has a lot to offer, so stay safe!

-Don’t hesitate to book a trip to Istanbul today and see our sustainable travel tips to ensure your trip has a positive environmental impact.
+Don’t hesitate to book a trip to Istanbul today and remember to see our sustainable travel tips to ensure your trip has a positive environmental impact.